-A colony's native token, chosen at the time of creation, has a special role within colony funding.
+A colony's internal token, chosen at the time of creation, has a special role within colony funding.
 When paid to a user through the task mechanism, the token confers reputation to that user, which can influence rewards payouts.
-See the colonyJS tokenClient API for information about the native token and related administration.
+See the colonyJS tokenClient API for information about the internal token and related administration.

 Types of Pots

 A colony will have many pots, but at a minimum will have one pot for rewards (